leehaney254/tutors-appointment-frontend/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can support me by reaching me through my social media links above
+If you like this project kindly leave a ⭐ and reach us through our social media links above.

 <!-- ACKNOWLEDGEMENTS -->